Brasília: Costa plan

 Though automobiles were invented prior to the 20th century, mass production of vehicles in the early 20th made them widely available; thus, they became a symbol of modernity.
 The two small axes around the Monumental axis provide loops and exits for cars to enter small roads.
 Some argue that his emphasis of the plan on automobiles caused the lengthening of distances between centers and it attended only the necessities of a small segment of the population who owned cars.
-But one can not ignore the bus transportation system in the city.
+However, the value of the transportation system cannot be ignored.
 The buses routes inside the city operate heavily on W3 and L2.
 Almost anywhere, including satellite cities, can be reached just by taking the bus and most of the Plano Piloto can be reached without transferring to other buses.

 Later, as the population of the city increased, the transportation system also played an important role in mediating the relationship between the Pilot plan and the satellite cities.
-Due to the larger influx of vehicles, traffic lights were introduced to the Monumental Axis, which violates the concept of modernity and advancement the architect first employed.
+Due to the larger influx of vehicles, traffic lights were introduced to the Monumental Axis, which violated the concept of modernity and advancement the architect first employed.
 Additionally, the metro system in Brasília was mainly built for inhabitants of satellite cities.
-Though this growth has made Brasília no longer a pure utopia with incomparable modernity, the later development of traffic management, bus routes to satellite cities, and the metro system all serve as a remedy to the dystopia, enabling the citizens to enjoy the kind of modernity that was not carefully planned.
+Though the population growth has changed the footprint of the city, the transportation system has been able to connect the satellite cities to the main Pilot plan.